Intertextile Shanghai 2026

 Logo Sustainability

 At various customer trials with this implemented system of sensors and process control, the goal of achieving an energy-efficient nonwoven production line was achieved.
 With the used technology it was possible to lower the drying temperature by 40°C (from 100°C to 60°C) running on target moisture.
 For viscose the residual moisture was set to 5-7%.
-In sum with this optimizations, a used gas volume reduction of 20% was achieved with a given full transferability to industrial dryers.
+In sum with these optimizations, a used gas volume reduction of 20% was achieved with a given full transferability to industrial dryers.

 LEAVE A REPLY